reload/harvestdata/readme.md

 ### Fetch Entries
 **_Fetch entries in Harvest_**

-As of the current version 0.3 it will be outputted as a Geckoboard [text-widget](http://support.geckoboard.com/entries/231507-custom-widget-type-definitions), so
+As of the current version 0.3 it will be outputted as a Geckoboard [text-widget](http://support.geckoboard.com/entries/231507-custom-widget-type-definitions)

+#### Examples:
+<code>./harvestdata entries --exclude-contractors=false --output-file=today.xml</code>

 ### Fetch Billable